mautic/developer-documentation-new/docs/development-environment/design/notifications.rst

 - **Toast notifications**: these are time-based messages that appear at the top of the screen and disappear after a short duration.
 They are used for brief messages that do not require user interaction.

-- **Actionable notifications**: these include interactive elements and require user interaction.
-They are styled similarly to inline or toast notifications but are more disruptive due to their interactive nature.
+- **Actionable notifications**: includes interactive elements and require user interaction.
+Styled similarly to inline or toast notifications, but more disruptive due to their interactive nature.

 Design
 ------